semaphoreci/docs/docs/programming-languages/scala.md

 ## Scala Play example project

-Semaphore provides a tutorial and demo Play application with a working CI pipeline that you can use to get started quickly:
+Semaphore provides a tutorial and demo Play application with a working CI pipeline that you can use to get started quickly.
+You can find them here:

 - [Scala Play Continuous Integration tutorial][tutorial]
 - [Demo project on GitHub][demo-project]